AI Calling ROI Benchmarks From 6 Months of Testing

 To appreciate the financial impact of artificial intelligence, we must first establish an accurate baseline of what it costs to employ a human sales representative.
 Many sales managers make the mistake of looking only at a base salary when calculating their costs.
 In reality, the fully loaded cost of an employee is significantly higher.

-But compensation is just the starting point.
-Employers must also pay payroll taxes, provide health benefits, and contribute to retirement plans.
-These benefits add roughly $20,000 to $35,000 to the total cost of the employee.
-Next, the company must provide the necessary software tools for the human to do their job.
-A standard modern sales stack includes a customer relationship management (CRM) seat, a dialer software license, data enrichment tools, and call recording software.
-These licenses easily add another $5,000 to $10,000 per year per representative.
+Compensation is only the starting point.
+Employers may also need to account for payroll taxes, health benefits, retirement contributions, recruiting costs, and management overhead.
+For planning purposes, benefits and employment-related costs are often modeled as an additional $20,000 to $35,000 per employee, but the actual number can vary widely.
+The company must also provide the sales tools needed for the role, such as a customer relationship management (CRM) seat, a power dialer software license, data enrichment tools, and call recording software.
+Depending on the stack, those licenses can add thousands of dollars per year per representative.

 The direct costs represent only part of the financial burden.
-The human element introduces inefficiencies that software does not experience.
+The human element introduces variability that should be included in any AI calling ROI model.
 The first major hidden cost is ramp time.
-When a new SDR is hired, they rarely hit their full quota in the first three months.
-The company pays an estimated $8,000 to $10,000 in salary during this training period before the representative produces a return on the investment.
+When a new SDR is hired, they may not reach full productivity for several months.
+Using the salary assumptions above, a company could spend an estimated $8,000 to $10,000 in salary during this training period before the representative produces a measurable return on the investment.

-Finally, human productivity has hard limits.
-Studies show that human SDRs spend only about 22% to 30% of their actual day selling or talking to prospects.
-The rest of their time is consumed by administrative tasks, writing emails, attending internal meetings, and manually logging data into the CRM.
-A typical human SDR can comfortably make 60 to 80 dials per day.
+Finally, human productivity has practical limits.
+SDRs often spend a meaningful share of the day on administrative tasks, writing emails, attending internal meetings, researching accounts, and logging data into the CRM.
+A reasonable baseline for many teams is 60 to 80 dials per day per SDR, though actual output depends on list quality, workflow, tooling, talk time, and follow-up requirements.
 Teams focused on high-volume cold calling often use automation to push well past that ceiling.
 Working 20 days a month, this equals roughly 1,200 to 1,600 dials per month.

 The Financial Mechanics of AI Voice Agents

 While human costs are largely fixed and heavily tied to time, AI voice agent costs are variable and tied directly to usage.
-Understanding this structure is critical for building an accurate AI calling ROI model.
+A practical AI calling ROI model should separate usage-based costs from one-time setup and ongoing management costs.

 While the per-minute costs are incredibly low, businesses must also account for setup and maintenance.
 Setting up an AI voice agent requires configuring the script, connecting the system to the company CRM, testing the voice parameters, and cleaning the contact data lists.